WiFi boosters are a simple and cheap way of getting better WiFi signal in hard-to-reach areas of your home or small office.

-We spent over 100 hours rigorously testing range extenders to find the best way to give your Wi-Fi a boost.
+We spent over 100 hours rigorously testing WiFi range extenders to find the best way to boost your WiFi.
 Our best overall pick, the TP-Link RE450, performed better than every other extender across five tests.
 Its useful signal strength indicator, Gigabit Ethernet port and easy WPS setup make it an ideal extension for your network.
-At about half the price for similar performance, the TP-Link RE305 is a great value as well.
+At about half the price for similar performance, the TP-Link RE305 is the best cheap WiFi booster in our list.

 In our tests, the TP-Link RE450 performed better than any other extender.
 On average, it captured and rebroadcast 100% of the original network signal to our test laptop.